OSHA 2225 Respiratory Protection

 Mid America Instructor

-Prerequisites: OSHA #500 Trainers Course in OSHA Standards for the Construction Industry.
-Authorized Outreach Training Program trainers are required to attend this course once every four years (4) to maintain their trainer status.
-Prior to registration, students must provide a copy of their current Outreach Training Program trainer card or an official transcript showing successful completion of the OSHA #500 Trainer Course in OSHA Standards for Construction from their respective OSHA Training Institute Education Center, for verification of trainer status.
+Prerequisites: OSHA #5600 Disaster Site Worker Trainer Course.
+Authorized Outreach Training Program trainers are required to attend this course once every four (4) years to maintain their trainer status.
+Prior to registration, students must provide a copy of their current Outreach Training Program trainer card or an official transcript from their respective OSHA Training Institute Education Center showing successful completion of the OSHA #5600 Disaster Site Worker Training Course for verification of Outreach Training Program trainer status.

 OSHA 502 Update for Construction Industry Outreach Trainers